The Power Of Reading Good Books Twice (Why Read Books Twice)

-Lesson: The Lindy effect can be used a useful heuristic for which books to read (and reread).
+Lesson: The Lindy effect can be used as a useful heuristic for which books to read (and reread).
 Old books are still in print for a reason.

-To a certain extent it makes sense that most books will go down in history as forgotten and out of print.
+To a certain extent, it makes sense that most books will go down in history as forgotten and out of print.
 I believe Sturgeon’s law is a useful heuristic because most of what is going on in the world is just noise and randomness.
 As Charlie Munger says: “In, Out and Too difficult.”

 In 2014 I decided to devote my time to manage my portfolio myself, and I reread all of the letters.
 I learned some more, but it wasn’t until 2019 (after the third reading) that I really could get a profound learning experience from them.
 I guess I’m either a very slow learner or simply that I needed to have a certain knowledge/experience to fully value the letters, or perhaps a combination.
-Buffett is older, wiser and smarter than me, but I hope to live another 45 years, so hopefully I can close some of the gap.
+Buffett is older, wiser, and smarter than me, but I hope to live another 45 years, so hopefully, I can close some of the gaps.

 Lesson: rereading has a compounding effect as knowledge and experience are accumulated between readings.

-I got the same impression after rereading The Intelligent Investor By Benjamin Graham, a book I read the first time in 2015, almost five years ago.
+I got the same impression after rereading The Intelligent Investor By Benjamin Graham, a book I read for the first time in 2015, almost five years ago.

 Lesson: the marginal utility of rereading good books is bigger than reading less good books.
-Keep reading, learning and compounding, but be selective.
+Keep reading, learning, and compounding, but be selective.
 Don’t diversify reading too much.
 Read less but read twice (or more).